flufster4/Java-Expression-Parser/README.md

 * Subtraction (-)
 * Multiplication (*)
 * Division (/)
+* Parentheses

+ #Road Map
-I plan to add more advanced operations and parenthese support.
+ In the future, I plan to add support for more advanced operations such as square root, sine, cosine, tangant, and other mathamatical functions.
+Variable support is also planned.